SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/04-Nodejs-Web-Server.md

   * has a default value of **2000** (2 minutes)

 The server is now ready to **handle incoming requests** and **send data to the client**.

 [/slide]

-[slide hideTitle]
-# Creating a Web Server with Node.js: Demo

-A live demonstration video will be added later.

-[/slide]